 When Thomas Wolfe wrote, “you can never come home again,” he didn’t have Mike Martin in mind.
-Brown University named former Brown basketball standout Mike Martin ‘04 the 31st head men’s basketball coach in the program’s 106-year history on June 1, 2012 in an announcement made by Athletic Director Jack Hayes.
-Martin (born July 4, 1982) is the fourth youngest head men’s basketball coach in Division I.
+Brown University named former Brown basketball standout Mike Martin ‘04 the 31st head men’s basketball coach in the program’s 106-year history on June 1, 2012.
+Martin (born July 4, 1982) launched his career in 2012-2013 as the fourth youngest head men’s basketball coach in Division I.

-“Mike Martin will bring tremendous energy, enthusiasm and leadership to the Brown Basketball program,” said Hayes.
+“Mike Martin brings tremendous energy, enthusiasm and leadership to the Brown Basketball program,” said Brown Director of Athletics Jack Hayes.
 “His experience in the Ivy League as both a successful student-athlete and coach has prepared him for this opportunity.
 We are excited that he is returning to his alma mater and look forward to the program returning to the top of the Ivy League.”

 A four-year starter at Brown, Martin was part of the winningest class in the Bears' basketball history, posting a 63-45 four-year record from 2000-2004.
 He also helped the Class of 2004 to a school-record 39-17 Ivy League mark during that period -- the best by an Ivy League team other than Penn and Princeton since 1970.

 "I'm honored and thrilled to be the head coach at Brown, a school at which I have so many fond memories,” said Martin.
 “I believe strongly in all we have to offer at Brown and am eager to connect with all the current players, Brown alumni, fans, and supporters."